 GDP

-Rwanda can look back on two decades of dynamic economic expansion with an average annual growth rate of over 7% (and more than 8% since 2021).
+Rwanda can look back on two decades of dynamic economic expansion with an average annual growth rate of over 7% (and more than 8% since 2021; 8.9% in 2024).
 Other macroeconomic parameters additionally indicate a stable macroeconomic environment, including low inflation, low corruption, and comparatively low levels of debt.

-Important export products of Rwanda are gold, coffee and tea, as well as ores (tin, niobium, tantalum, etc.) and medium and light oils.
+Important export products of Rwanda are ores (tin, niobium, tantalum, etc.), coffee and tea.

-Rwanda's most important trading partners in 2023 were China, Congo (Democratic Rep), the EU and the UAE.
-Most imports originate from China (17%) and the EU (11%), and most exports go to the DRC (47%) and the EU (9%).
+Rwanda's most important trading partners in 2024 were Congo (Democratic Rep), China, the EU and the UAE.
+Most imports originate from China (17%) and the EU (11%), and most exports go to the DRC (49%) and the EU (8%).

 The agricultural sector dominates Rwanda’s economy with coffee, tea and tobacco being the most important cash crops accounting for more than half of the total exports.
 The manufacturing sector depends largely on agricultural inputs.
 Apart from the processing of commodities, most industrial activity is small scale and includes mining, textiles, construction materials, pharmaceuticals etc.

-In 2023, about 18% of EU imports from Rwanda made use of the preferential access granted by the EBA.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, has consistently been very high; in 2023, it stood at almost 94%.
+In 2024, 9% of EU total imports from Rwanda made use of the preferential access granted by the EBA (most imports fromthe country are duty-free in the EU under normal tariffs).
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, dropped from almost 94% in 2023 to 22% in 2024.

-Share of zero-duty imports from Rwanda.
+Share of zero-duty imports from Rwanda in 2024.
 Most imports are duty-free under normal EU tariffs.

-While overall EU imports from Rwanda remain concentrated on coffee and mineral products, imports under the EBA are less focused on individual product groups.
-Nonetheless, agricultural products dominate the imports under the EBA.
+While overall EU imports from Rwanda are led by coffee and tea, preferential imports under the EBA are less focused on individual product groups.
+Apparel, agricultural products (fruit and vegetables as well as plants) and light manufactures were the largest groups in 2024, and all except apparel (67%) had preference utilisation rates close to 100%.

-As a beneficiary of the EBA, Rwanda is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
-Nonetheless, Rwanda maintains a high level of ratification and has ratified all 15 core international conventions on human and labour rights.
-This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
-Additionally, Rwanda has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.
+As a beneficiary of the EBA, Rwanda is not required to ratify any conventions to be able to benefit from preferential access to the EU market.
+Nonetheless, the country has ratified all 27 international conventions listed in the GSP Regulation on human and labour rights, environmental protection and good governance.

 Access all info about EU-Rwanda relations on the International Partnerships website.